-Common stock we are offering(1) 3,555,556 shares of Class A common stock (4,088,889 shares of Class A common stock if the underwriters exercise their option to purchase additional shares).
-Underwriters' option to purchase additional shares We have granted the underwriters an option to purchase up to an additional 533,333 shares of Class A common stock within 30 days of the date of this offering circular.
-Common stock to be outstanding after this offering(2)(3) 16,581,117 shares of Class A common stock and 6,121,052 shares of Class B common stock (with the Class B common stock representing 1,224,212 shares of Class A common stock on an as-converted basis).
-We currently expect the initial public offering price per share of our Class A common stock to be between \$10.00 and \$12.50.
-Use of proceeds Assuming an initial public offering price of \$11.25 per share (which is the midpoint of the estimated initial public offering price range set forth on the cover page of this offering circular), we estimate that the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$34.0 million (or approximately \$39.6 million if the underwriters exercise their option to purchase additional shares in full).
+Common stock we are offering . . . . . .
+4,000,000 shares of Class A common stock (4,600,000 shares of Class A common stock if the underwriters exercise their option to purchase additional shares).
+Underwriters' option to purchase additional shares .....
+We have granted the underwriters an option to purchase up to an additional 600,000 shares of Class A common stock within 30 days of the date of this offering circular.
+Common stock to be outstanding after Class B common stock (with the Class B common stock representing 1,224,212 shares of Class A common stock on an as-converted basis).
+Price per share ..... \$10.00 per share.
+We estimate that the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$34.0 million (or approximately \$39.6 million if the underwriters exercise their option to purchase additional shares in full).
 We intend to use the net proceeds to us from this offering to support our continued growth, including organic growth and potential future acquisitions, as well as for the redemption of any remaining outstanding Preferred Stock following the completion of the Exchange Transactions, and for general corporate purposes.
 Our management will retain broad discretion to allocate the net proceeds of this offering, and investors will be relying on the judgment of our management regarding the application of the proceeds.
 See "Use of Proceeds."
-We have not declared or paid any dividends on our Class A common Dividend policy stock or our Class B common stock.
+We have not declared or paid any dividends on our Class A common stock or our Class B common stock.
 We currently intend to retain all of our future earnings, if any, for use in our business and do not anticipate paying any cash dividends on our common stock in the foreseeable future.
 The declaration of all future dividends, if any, will be at the discretion of our board of directors, or Board, and will depend on many factors, including our financial condition, earnings, liquidity requirements, regulatory constraints, and any other factors that our Board deems relevant in making such a determination.
 Our ability to pay dividends is subject to restrictions under applicable banking laws and regulations.
 Therefore, there can be no assurance that we will pay any dividends to holders of our Class A common stock, or as to the amount of any such dividends.
 See "Dividend Policy."
+At our request, the underwriters have reserved for sale at the initial public offering price up to 5% of the shares of our Class A common stock being offered by this offering circular for sale to certain of our employees, executive officers, directors, business associates and related persons or entities who have expressed an interest in purchasing our Class A common stock in this offering.
+The number of shares available for sale to the general public in the offering will be reduced to the extent these persons purchase any of the reserved shares.
+Any reserved shares not so purchased will be offered by the underwriters to the general public on the same terms as the other shares as described in this offering circular.
+See "Underwriting- Directed Share Program."